Skip to content

 • Click the dropdown under Select AI Service

-• Pick your provider (e.g., Microsoft Azure OpenAI)
+• Pick your provider (OpenAI or Microsoft Azure OpenAI)

 Step 2: Fill in Transcription Details #